mrkevler/sample-landing-page/README.md

 ## 🚀 Project Overview <a name="-project-overview"></a>

-This is a sample landing page built with HTML, CSS and JavaScript 💫
+This is a sample landing page built with HTML, CSS and JavaScript with responsive design, featuring landing page, signup and signin forms 💫
 Built with semantic HTML5, modern CSS3 and vanilla JavaScript to showcase professional web development patterns 🎨

 This tutorial is perfect for learning modern web design and responsive layout techniques 🎓